 Media often portray the EU institutions as if everyone working in them is drowning in money.
-Indeed the top EU jobs are indeed lucrative hovering around the 20 000 EUR mark per month with extra perks.
+Indeed the top EU jobs are indeed lucrative hovering around the 25 000 EUR mark per month with extra perks.
 However, for the majority of EU employees their salaries and other benefits are significantly lower and depend on the type of contract you have and multiple other factors, e.g., employment duration and seniority of the post.
-Of course, they are by no means low compared to most EU countries’ standards and come with additional allowances and other benefits.
+Of course, they are by no means low compared to most EU countries’ average pay levels and come with additional allowances and other benefits.

 This article provides an overview of what a future employee of EU institutions is entitled to – the base salary, allowances, health insurance, pension rights et cetera.
 Please bear in mind that the article only covers employees of the European Commission and EU agencies, and does not cover the European Parliament and the EU Council (salaries and benefits are similar, but details might vary).

 All of this information is available in public sources, however it is often worded in ‘legalese’, cross-referenced over multiple documents and hard to comprehend to those not initiated in EU bureaucratic matters.
 Hence, this guide.
-I hope that it’s useful to you.
-I for sure would have appreciated something like this resource before embarking on my EU career.
+I for sure would have appreciated something like this resource before embarking on my career in EU institutions.

 How much will you make in an EU job?